StarShopCr/StarShop-Contracts/StarShopContracts/referral-contract/audit/AUDIT.md

 #### 4. Comprehensive Security Testing
 **File:** `src/break_test.rs`

+**⚠️ Testing Approach:** The vulnerability tests use targeted `env.mock_auths()` to simulate specific admin signatures, demonstrating the authorization bypass.
+Avoid using `e.mock_all_auths()` as it would mask the vulnerabilities by globally bypassing all authorization checks.

 **After implementing all fixes, run the vulnerability tests to verify they now fail (as expected):**